sleepless-nights-for-7-days/factions/README.md

 ### Starting Gear
 - 1 Land Claim Block
-	- make sure one is placed between the spikes on your base's third floor
+	- make sure one is placed between the spikes on your base's forth floor
 - 3 Purified Water
 - 3 Meat Stew
 - Set of clothes specific to your faction